golangkit/grider/README.md

 # grider
-Backend part of table data presentation
+Backend part of the web table view